 We buy quite a bit of food from the open market.
 The vegetable and flower stalls look beautiful in their displays.

-On the other hand, the meat sections took some time to get used to.
+The meat sections took some time to get used to.
 Raw meat hangs and the stench is that of blood and sometimes rancid meat.
 Of course, the dogs wander around freely through the market.
 I’ve caught a dog or two taking a quick lick of low hanging meat.

 They do what works and move on.
 Life is sometimes more simple this way.